barthh/api-imdb/README.md

 ### Prerequisites

-You need at [python 3.9](https://docs.python.org/3.9/) to run this project.
+You need [python 3.9](https://docs.python.org/3.9/) to run this project.

 ### Installation